PAL-ULL/software-metco/doc/setup.md

 So, an example of how to solve the Rastrigin problem using the genetic algorithm provided by METCO is with 1000 evaluations and printing solutions every 100 evaluations is:

 `./metcoSeq /home/username .
-PlainText results.txt GA Rastrigin EVALUATIONS 1000 100 0 [parametros_algoritmo] !
-30 - Mutation Crossover`
+PlainText results.txt MonoGA Rastrigin EVALUATIONS 1000 100 0 60 0.5 0.5 0 !
+30 - Mutate_Uniform_All Crossover_SBX`

 This example shows how to solve the Rastrigin problem using the GA algorithm where:

 * `/home/username`: Path where you can find the file _results.txt_.
 * The next parameter is `.` which tells us that we are running METCO from the same `(...)/src/skeleton/main/` directory.
-*   The GA algorithm developed in METCO use these parameters:
+*   The GA algorithm developed in METCO use these parameters: popSize pm pc survivalSelection
+    *   Population size: 60
-    *   Mutation probability:
+    *   Mutation probability: 0.5
-    *   Crossover probability
+    *   Crossover probability: 0.5
+    *   Survival Selection:
+        *   0: Steady State
+		*   1: Generational
+		*   2: Replace worst from parent and offspring
-* Finally, after the '!' character goes the parameters for the problem.
+* After the '!' character goes the parameters for the problem.
 In this case, the Rastrigin functions only needs the number of dimensions which in this example is 30.
+* Finally, the mutation and crossover operators:
+    * Mutation: Mutate_Uniform_All
+    * Crossover: Crossover_SBX

 ### Parallel Runs
 _Coming soon..._